 I had drawn a sketch of the complexities of beacon ownership for another MCA project and showed that as an example of the kind of quality (or lack of) for a benchmark.
 Concept over quality is what you want here.

-We’re asking the specific people in the room because they’re the subject matter experts.
+People are in the room because they’re the subject matter experts.
 Not us.
-They are the ones who experience their jobs everyday and know the ins and outs, the context, the feelings they have using a system, better than anyone.
+They are the ones who experience their jobs everyday and know the ins and outs, the context, the feelings they have when using a system, better than anyone.

 No wrong answer

 There’s no right or wrong answer in user research in general.
 But for the drawing exercise we went beyond that.
 Participants could draw the good or the bad.
 We encouraged participants to speak up no matter how small a problem may seem.